Individual Insurance Plans in Canada

 Private Health Insurance

-Covers prescription drugs, dental, vision, and paramedical services that OHIP/Provincial plans ignore.
+Covers prescription drugs, dental, vision, and paramedical services that OHIP/Provincial plans may not cover.

 • Prescription medications